amsahu01/Cellular-Automata-for-Cardiac-Electrophysiological-propagation/README.md

 The result is a smooth, realistic simulation of cardiac wavefronts, with tools to measure **Local Activation Time (LAT)** and **Conduction Velocity (CV)**.

+### How it works
+- Cells progress through integer excitation/refractory states while a floating‑point voltage accumulator V integrates anisotropic neighbor input.
+- V decays by a leak factor (ALPHA) and, when V ≥ THETA and the cell is not refractory, the cell enters the first excited substate.

 ---

 ## 📸 Example Output